lukestein-classes/fdap/schedule.md

 This course schedule **will** change during the semester.
 Ad hoc topic changes (unannounced) may be based on current events or class pace and interest.
 Announcement of any meeting changes will be distributed via Discord; please ensure that you are monitoring the `#announcements` channel there.

 We will also have several **combined meetings** where multiple sections will meet simultaneously (typically to accommodate a guest).
-These will of course be announced in advance, but please aim to be available during all course section times (9:45–2:30pm).
+These will of course be announced in advance, but please aim to be available during all course section times (9:45am–2:30pm).
 Currently announced combined meetings are:
-1. **Monday 10/25**: Meeting 9:45–11:30am or 12:45–2:30pm (Professional ethics session with [Glenn Migliozzi](https://www.babson.edu/academics/faculty/faculty-profiles/glenn-migliozzi.php))
+1. **Monday 10/25**: Meeting 9:45–11:30am or 12:45am–2:30pm (Professional ethics session with [Glenn Migliozzi](https://www.babson.edu/academics/faculty/faculty-profiles/glenn-migliozzi.php))
-2. **Monday 11/1**: Meeting 9:45–11:30am or 12:45–2:30pm (Professional ethics session with [Glenn Migliozzi](https://www.babson.edu/academics/faculty/faculty-profiles/glenn-migliozzi.php))
+2. **Monday 11/1**: Meeting 9:45–11:30am or 12:45am–2:30pm (Professional ethics session with [Glenn Migliozzi](https://www.babson.edu/academics/faculty/faculty-profiles/glenn-migliozzi.php))
+3. **Wednesday 11/24**: Meeting 11:45am–1:00pm *online* (day before Thanksgiving)

 | Meeting | Date   | Topics/Modules                         | Deliverable       |